evekremer/coding_challenge/README.md

 ### Client demo and sample commands

   * `ruby client_demo.rb <socket_address> <socket_port>`

-  Is a short demonstration of a client-server interaction, with their corresponding actions and commands sent and received.
+  Provides a short demonstration of a client-server interaction, with their corresponding commands sent and received and their corresponding actions.

   * `ruby client.rb <socket_address> <socket_port>`

   Allows to send requests to server and receive server responses through the command line.

   Optional *<socket_address>* and *<socket_port>* arguments determine the address for the TCP socket of the client. `localhost:9999` is assigned by default.